Introduction

 Phishing refers to a technique that cybercriminals use to extract sensitive information like details of credit cards, bank account information, and employees details.
 Instead of influencing direct user action, cybercriminals use phishing to spread minor to severe malware.
 In short, you can view phishing as a deception technique to pass on malware and steal personal and sensitive information.

 In phishing cybercrime, criminals use mobile, social media channels, or email to send a communicative message designed to extract personal, sensitive, and corporate information.
+Attackers design phishing messages to closely mimic legitimate emails from trusted organizations, using similar phrasing, logos, and signatures to create a sense of authenticity.
 After stealing the information, cybercriminals use the data to commit fraudulent activities like crippling computer systems, obtaining funds, and identity theft.

-When the phishing attack works out, it gives third-parties access to collect private information.
+When the phishing attack works out, it allows third parties to collect private information.
 It makes it all the more important to look at phishing through the lens of cybersecurity.
 Mostly, attackers create a faux perception and come across as reliable and trustworthy entities.
-Attackers essentially trick the staff of the company to reveal sensitive and confidential information.
+Attackers essentially trick the company staff into revealing sensitive and confidential information.

 The Frequency of Phishing Attacks

-What’s startling is that during the COVID-19 pandemic crisis, many IT managers and MSPs had to deal with the rising number of cyberattacks.
+What’s startling is that during the COVID-19 pandemic, many IT managers and MSPs had to deal with the rising number of cyberattacks.
 Google confirmed that they recorded an increase of 667% in phishing attacks in March 2022.
 In June 2020, IT researchers saw over 25,000 phishing attacks a day.
-And by the end of 2022, the number of phishing attacks has gone from 35,000 to 50,000 a day.
+By the end of 2022, the number of phishing attacks had gone from 35,000 to 50,000 a day.

 There is More than One Type of Phishing Attack